VincentSheehan22/UCDPA_vincentsheehan/README.md

 # UCDPA Project Assignment - Analysing NHL Regular Season Career Statistics

+## Overview
+The aim of this project is to explore and demonstrate the learning outcomes of the UCD Professional Academy Specialist Certificate in Data Analytics Essentials course.
+The project aims to cover the scope of a typical data analytics workflow, including data collection, data cleaning, exploratory data analysis with summary statistics and visualisation and application of a machine learning algorithm to the dataset.

+The dataset chosen for this project is a mostly numeric dataset containing player statistics from the National Hockey League.
+This dataset was chosen as it is of personal interest, as having a degree of familiarity with the contents.
+It is a large dataset offering opportunities for exploring regression and classification techniques.

+The workflow, described in detail below, begins with collecting and compiling the dataset into a Pandas DataFrame object for further analysis.
+The dataset is then cleaned of stray characters, incorrect data types and missing values, and checked for duplicate entries.
+The DataFrame object is summarised at multiple points to demonstrate the transformation.

+Once a clean DataFrame is arrived at, some first impressions are drawn form teh DataFrame description table.
+Values of interest from the DataFrame description table are used to present the associated players (i.e., leaders in points, goals, etc.).
+A list of otherwise notable players is also provided in order to obtain their entries from the dataset for comparative purposes.

+The DataFrame is then visualised by way of a scatter plot, with annotations locating some noteworthy.
+A box plot is generated to visualise the data in terms of percentiles, with some categorisation on player position and the 'shoots/catches' attribute.

 ## Data Source
 The National Hockey League, a North American ice-hockey league, operating since 1917 maintains on its website - https://www.nhl.com - a record of player statistics dating back to the inaugural 1917-18 season.
 This dataset includes